JLuc/scribus-project-manager/README.md

   - ensure backups are created before altering files
 * edit SLAs so they conform to the project standard or to the chapter specifics.
 * produce the concatenated updated PDF
-* looking for strings in the text or in the XML structure and replace them with some other text
+* look for strings in the text OR in the XML structure and replace them with some other text
 * synchronise chapter's styles, masterpages or color definitions with those of a master document
 * automaticaly create PDF bookmarks for each paragraph of a user-specified style, and produce .md file of the table of content of these bookmarks
 * manage editor's comments of several types and produce .md file summary of these bookmarks, chapter by chapter
-* produces a list of used image files and states when inlined
+* produce a list of used image files, stating when inlined or out of local image folder
-* optionnaly enables to produce bleeds-free or image-free local-printer-friendly PDFs as an alternative to the main with-bleeds and with-image version
+* optionnaly produce bleeds-free or image-free local-printer-friendly PDFs as an alternative to the main with-bleeds and with-image version
-* optionnaly enables to produce searchable font-embeded or non-searchable vectorized versions of the PDF
+* optionnaly produce searchable font-embeded or non-searchable vectorized versions of the PDF
-* proposes to check or set all SLA possible options
+* possibly check or set all SLA possible options depending on your needs

 And more.